lwheinsberg/mvNUR/README.md

 I’d like to express my gratitude to the following for their support and contributions to this repository:

-- Support from the National Institutes of Health under award number K99HD107030 made this project possible, and for that, I’m truly grateful.
+- Support from the National Institutes of Health under award numbers K99HD107030 and R00HD107030 made this project possible, and for that, I’m truly grateful.
-- Special thanks to Dr. Tara Davis and Mr. Dylan Maher for being “test users” and providing their invaluable feedback on this guide.
+- Special thanks to Dr. Tara Davis, Mr. Dylan Maher, and Dr. Daniel Weeks for being “test users” and providing their invaluable feedback on this guide.
 - My deepest gratitude to Dr. Daniel Weeks.
 Without his guidance and inspiration, I would never have ventured into the world of Bayesian statistics, or pursued many other endeavors I once thought were beyond